 - 702.51a Dredge is a static ability that functions only while the card with dredge is in a player's graveyard.
-"Dredge N" means "As long as you have at least N cards in your library, if you would draw a card, you may instead put N cards from the top of your library into your graveyard and return this card from your graveyard to your hand." - 702.51b A player with fewer cards in their library than the number required by a dredge ability can't put any of them into their graveyard this way.
+"Dredge N" means "As long as you have at least N cards in your library, if you would draw a card, you may instead mill N cards and return this card from your graveyard to your hand." - 702.51b A player with fewer cards in their library than the number required by a dredge ability can't mill any of them this way.